-Warwick District Council is responsible for managing around 19 000 individual tree on Council owned land, together with many groups of trees and small copses and around 145 Ha (250 acres) of woodlands, including the newly acquired Oakley Wood near Bishops Tachbrook.
+Warwick District Council is responsible for around 19,000 individual trees in parks and open spaces, together with many groups of trees and small copses and around 145 Ha (250 acres) of woodlands.

-- Ensure a balance is struck between the environment and the needs and wants of individual residents
+- Ensure a balance between the environment and the needs and wants of individual residents

-- Establish a consistent and transparent framework for judging requests for tree pruning.
+- Establish a consistent and transparent framework for pruning trees

 Read the council’s Policies for Pruning Council Managed Trees